 10) New York State Military Museum

-The museum is housed in the former 1889 armory displaying 10,000+ uniforms, weapons & art from the Civil War to the present.
-You'll get an illuminating glimpse into NY state's role in America's various conflicts.
+The museum is housed in the former 1889 armory displaying 10,000+ uniforms, weapons and art from the Civil War to the present.
+You'll get an illuminating glimpse into New York state's role in America's various conflicts.
 Admission is free and the staff is very helpful and engaging.

 11) Saratoga Springs History Museum

 1 East Congress St., Saratoga Springs

 Located in the historic Canfield Casino building in Congress Park, the museum features three floors full of artifacts and photographic archives housed in permanent collections and current exhibitions.
 Open 10 a.m to 4 p.m.
 Wednesday through Sunday.

 161 Warren St., Glens Falls

 The Hyde Collection is one of the Northeast's exceptional small art museums with distinguished collections of European and American, and Modern and Contemporary art.
 Its permanent collection holds nearly 4,000 works, spanning centuries.
 Open 10 a.m. to 5 p.m.
 Thursday through Sunday.